duythienguyen1010/AuctionHub/README.md

 There are currently several rules regarding the functionalities of the application
 * The price you set upon listing the item can not be changed
 * The expiration of the trade can not be more than 1 month away from the listing time
-* You can only upload one image upon listing, addtional images can be uploaded individually using the update listing button
+* You can only upload one image upon listing, additional images can be uploaded individually using the update listing button
-* After an auction expired, the user with the highest bid will be the winner and obligated to contact the lister to purchase the item.
+* After an auction expires, the user with the highest bid will be the winner and obligated to contact the lister to purchase the item.

+# UPDATE:

+The site is hosted using onrender and now live at https://auction-hub-baqf.onrender.com/